Charles C. P. Holden: Aftermath of the Great Chicago Fire and 1871 mayoral candidacy

+Later politics

-In 1872, Holden retired from the Chicago Common Council.
-He would continue to serve in government for years to come, however, on the Cook County Board of Commissioners and the West Park Board of Commissioners.
+After retiring from the Common Council, Holden would continue to serve in government for years to come on the Cook County Board of Commissioners and the West Park Board of Commissioners.

+In 1872, he was a nominee to serve as a presidential elector from Illinois if the Liberal Republican ticket headed by Horace Greeley had carried the state.

-West Park Board of Commissioners
+West Park Board of Commissioners (1869–78)

 From 1869 until 1878 he served on the West Park Board of Commissioners, helping to build up the West Side of Chicago's parks and boulevards system.

 He had been appointed in March 1869 by Illinois governor John M. Palmer in March 1869, and re-appointed by him in 1871.
 He resigned from the board in 1878.

-Cook County Board of Commissioners
+Cook County Board of Commissioners (1874–78)

 In 1874, he was elected to the Cook County Board of Commissioners.
 At this time, Holden had briefly joined the Democratic Party as a member of the local "People's Party" sect.

-From 1876 to 1877, Holden was the first president of the Cook County Board of Commissioners.
+From 1876 to 1877, Holden was the chairman of the Cook County Board of Commissioners.
 While he was again a Republican, many were untrusting at this time of Holden's loyalty to the Republican Party.